If you’re a regular visitor to this website, you’ll know that I am not all that fond of “free” Virtual Private Network (VPN) providers.

 None of the above is exactly optimal for today’s online world, so keep all of this in mind when deciding whether or not to go the free VPN route.

 The provider offers fast connection speeds.
-In our most recent speed tests, it measured in at over 58 Mbps.
+In my most recent speed tests, it measured in as the fastest of all VPN providers.
 Those speeds are perfect for streaming movies, downloading large files or playing online games.
 There are absolutely no data caps or bandwidth restrictions.

-You aren’t limited to just a few select server locations when connecting to CyberGhost’s server network, as they have over 3,900 servers located in 60 countries around the globe.
+You aren’t limited to just a few select server locations when connecting to NordVPN’s server network, as they have over 5,500 servers located in 59 countries around the globe.
 Many of those servers are streaming-enhanced, providing access to Netflix, BBC iPlayer and numerous other streaming services around the globe.

-The provider offers native app support for macOS, Windows, Android, iOS, Linux, Android TV, Amazon Kindle Fire and Fire TV devices.
+The provider offers native app support for macOS, Windows, Android, iOS, Linux, Android TV and Amazon Fire devices.
 It also offers browser extensions for the Chrome and Firefox platforms.
-CyberGhost allows 7 simultaneous connections per account.
+NordVPN allows 6 simultaneous connections per account.

 Those apps offer government-grade encryption, kill switch protection and more, all designed to keep your online activities under wraps.
 They also have a strict no-logs policy, so there’s no record of your online travels.
 A Bitcoin payment option means you can keep your subscription info incognito.